 Impacts & Other Considerations

-It should be noted that the issue that DCP 387 seeks to resolve was raised with the DCMDG prior to being submitted into the formal DCUSA Change Control process.
+It should be noted that the issue that DCP 387 seeks to resolve was raised with the Distribution Charging Methodologies Development Group (DCMDG) prior to being submitted into the formal DCUSA Change Control process.

-Significant Code Review Impacts
+Significant Code Review (SCR) Impacts

 This proposal does not affect an SCR as such.
 However, it is making the implementation of the Targeted Charging Review consistent between transmission and distribution.